4 July, 2024

 Summer, What's On HK

 Sai Kung sure has some beautiful beaches, but topping the list has got to be Tai Long Wan!
-Take some time out from Hong Kong city life to explore the secluded strips of sand at Sai Wan and Ham Tin, hike to Sheung Luk stream or even pack the camping gear and stay the night.
+Explore the secluded strips of sand at Sai Wan and Ham Tin, hike to Sheung Luk stream or even pack the camping gear and stay the night.

 As a territory made up of over 200 islands, our coastal regions rival some of the best in the world.
 And as one of the most popular spots for a day away from the city, Tai Long Wan is a must-visit.
 Translated as “Big Wave Bay” in Chinese (not to be confused with Big Wave Bay Beach near Shek O, on Hong Kong Island), Tai Long Wan is a secluded spot found on the east coast of the Sai Kung Peninsula and is made up of four beaches: Sai Wan, Ham Tin Wan, Tai Wan and Tung Wan.
 So, take some time out, sunbathe, surf, hike and even spend the night camping under the stars, with a little help from our guide to Tai Long Wan.